Collection function when XML files has a doctype

 In comment #4 I'm not sure whether to read this as saying the DTD location "map.dtd" isn't actually the true (relative) location of the DTD file?
 In that case you would need to use catalogs to find it.
 There are many ways of customising the lookup behaviour if you want to, but I'm still not clear exactly what your situation is, e.g. where the DTD is actually located.

-#6 Updated by Pierre Attar almost 3 years ago
+#6 Updated by Pierre Attar over 3 years ago

 OK, now the situation is clear for me :